EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 ## How is it different?

 Regular OOP-style, entity based modeling the software model is tightly coupled with the data model.
-Our code is a reflection this data-centric view.
+Our code is a reflection of this data-centric view.
 When we model our domain in this fashion we often start out by modeling the "things".
 The actions performed on our model changes its state, which is then persisted to become the new state of the model.